 The town of Markham is really old.
 It was named after William Markham, the Archbishop of York back in 1794 which makes it just as old as Toronto.
 From 1803 to 1812 most of the settlers were Pennsylvania Germans, and many of these were Mennonites.
-The fast running rivers and streams in the Township soon supported water-powered sawmills and grist mills and, later, woollen mills.
+The fast running rivers and streams in the Township soon supported water-powered sawmills and grist mills and, later, woolen mills.
 Although the whole place eventually grew up to become a suburb of Toronto when the railway came in 1855, they have done well to preserve their old buildings, and they’ve worked hard to make a historic main street where they hold their annual Festival of Lights.

 Every November, the retailers along both sides of Markham’s picturesque main street kick-start the holiday shopping season with a low-altitude fireworks-show and open-air street festival complete with entertainers, musical performances and popcorn.
 The Markham Festival of Lights has been running for over thirty years now and promises to continue for many more decades as a family-friendly occasion to bring forth the magic of Christmas.